nautobot/nautobot/nautobot/docs/user-guide/administration/installation/health-checks.md

 In addition to monitoring the existence of a given Celery worker process ID, you can use the fact that Celery provides a [`celery inspect ping` CLI command](https://docs.celeryq.dev/en/stable/reference/cli.html#celery-inspect) that sends a short message to a given Celery worker(s) and reports back on whether it receives a response(s).
 Nautobot wraps this with the `nautobot-server` CLI command, so in general you can run `nautobot-server celery inspect ping --destination <worker name>` to confirm whether a given worker is able to receive and respond to Celery control messages.

+!!! tip
+    A Celery worker's name defaults to `celery@$HOSTNAME`, but you can override it by starting the worker with the `-n <name>` argument if needed.

 ### Nautobot Celery Beat

-In addition to monitoring the Celery Beat process ID, you can use the fact that Nautobot's custom Celery Beat scheduler respects the [`CELERY_BEAT_HEARTBEAT_FILE`](../configuration/optional-settings.md#celery_beat_heartbeat_file) configuration setting, which specifies a filesystem path that will be repeatedly `touch`ed to update its last-modified timestamp so long as the scheduler is running.
+In addition to monitoring the Celery Beat process ID, you can use the fact that Nautobot's custom Celery Beat scheduler respects the [`CELERY_BEAT_HEARTBEAT_FILE`](../configuration/optional-settings.md#celery_beat_heartbeat_file) configuration setting, which specifies a filesystem path that will be repeatedly [`touch`ed](https://en.wikipedia.org/wiki/Touch_(command)) to update its last-modified timestamp so long as the scheduler is running.
 You can check this timestamp against the current system time to detect whether the Celery Beat scheduler is firing as expected.
 One way is using the `find` command with it's `-mmin` parameter, and checking whether it finds the expected file with a recent enough modification time (here, 0.1 minutes, or 6 seconds) or not:

 ```shell
 [ $(find $NAUTOBOT_CELERY_BEAT_HEARTBEAT_FILE -mmin -0.1 | wc -l) -eq 1 ] || false